Romanito/NeoFlyExport/readme.md

 ## Usage

 * Launch NeoFlyExpert.exe to use the interface mode.
-* Launch NeoFlyExpert.exe with a file name as an argument to export the logbook to a file without showing the interface.
+* Launch NeoFlyExpert.exe with command line arguments to automate data export:

+		--file         File name to export the data to --dateFrom     Exports data from this date and after --dateTo       Exports data from this date and before

+		Ex:  NeoFlyExport.exe --file=Neofly.gpx --dateFrom=2021-04-01 --dateTo=2021-04-30

 ## External viewer